 I can also manufacture them for other bugs such as the Japanese Hi Mound ("Coffin") bug, European made (metric sizes) bugs, etc. as long as you can supply me with the diameter (round) or thickness (flat) of the pendulum and a sharply focused digital photo of the actual bug you want it for.
 (I only need photos and pendulum dimensions for bugs other than the McElroy and Vibroplex models.)
 They can be made out of either aluminum or brass though aluminum is the preferred material as it is far less expensive.

 They mount to the arm with a socket head set screw and the proper Allen wrench is included along with a printed set of instructions explaining installation and proper adjustment.
 Also, they are made entirely by hand so there may be slight differences between each one (this won't affect the operation at all).

 The prices are $28.50 post paid for the aluminum and $38.50 for the brass ones to domestic USA customers.

 Due to large postage increases and the extra, complicated Customs forms I need to fill out for export, International prices are US$51.50 for the aluminum ones and US $61.50 for the brass ones.
 This does include international First Class shipping.

 If you decide to order one or more, I will need the make/model of the bug(s) you want stabilizers for, whether they are "left" or "right" handed (the bug, not you) and be sure to include your mailing address as well.

-I take personal checks, USPS money orders (made out to Aubrey J. Sheldon) sent to my QRZ listed address or PayPal to w0eb [at] cox dot net .
+I take personal checks, USPS money orders (made out to Aubrey J. Sheldon) and sent to my QRZ listed address or PayPal to w0eb [at] cox dot net .